Want to bring Rabbi Natan as a guest teacher to your synagogue, campus, or community? Learn more here!

 Want to read this book in a book club at your synagogue or institution?
 Click here for questions to guide your group!

-We offer a gift of a signed paperback copy of The Pearl and the Flame for all donations to Organic Torah of $72 up to $216 and a gift of a signed hardcover copy for gifts of $360 and above.
+We offer a signed paperback copy of The Pearl and the Flame as a gift for all donations to Organic Torah between $72.00 and $118.00, and a signed hardcover copy for gifts between $118.00 and $360.00.
+A gift of two signed hardcover copies is offered for donations of $360.00 and above.
 You can make a donation here!

 Woven through with stories of the author’s journey from a secular upbringing in Honolulu to Orthodox Judaism in Jerusalem, and back to his own spiritual path, The Pearl and the Flame brings a new integration of ecological thinking and core Jewish concepts.
 This new integration puts Judaism at the forefront of our struggles against current crises such as climate change, the culture of addiction, and social fragmentation.
 For centuries, Western civilization has controlled and manipulated the world by breaking things down into smallest parts.

 This approach has led to many amazing achievements of the modern world, but it has now brought us to the brink of environmental destruction and social fragmentation.
 In response, people have started turning to more holistic modern approaches such as ecology and systems thinking.
 Yet, these modern approaches can’t, by themselves, heal us.
 Judaism, along with other Indigenous and traditional cultures, has preserved the seeds of ways of thinking that existed before we learned to dissect the world: understanding through seeing patterns and relationships.
 The Pearl and the Flame offers a timely integration of old and new, helping us to move from isolation to connection.